 2020 Student Support Fund

-Thanks to the amazing support of over 500 supporters, both through the crowdfunding platform and other means, we have now met our target to £150,000 raised in support of students facing financial difficulty as a result of the Covid-19 pandemic.
+Thanks to the amazing support of over 500 supporters, both through the crowdfunding platform and other means, we met and exceeded our target of £150,000 raised in support of students facing financial difficulty as a result of the Covid-19 pandemic.

-This summer has been challenging for so many in our student population, with one colleague reporting that in her 25 years’ experience on Leeds University Union’s help and support team, she had never before seen the level of financial hardship, desperation and fear that she has witnessed over the past few months.
+This past year has been challenging for so many in our student population, with one colleague reporting that in her 25 years’ experience on Leeds University Union’s help and support team, she had never before seen the level of financial hardship, desperation and fear that she witnessed last summer.

 Alumni and friends of the 2020 Student Support Fund helped us to award over 470 hardship grants ranging in value of £100 to well over £1,000, to help students face the immediate financial challenges they faced over the past months.